yngtodd/notes/reinforcement_learning/hyperspace/literature/recht_tour_rl.rst

 4. Simplifying theme: The Linear Quadratic Regulator
 ----------------------------------------------------

-I’d argue that in controls, the simplest non-trivial class of instances of optimal control is those with convex quadratic rewards and linear dynamics.
-That is, the problem of the Linear Quadratic Regulator (LQR):
+"I’d argue that in controls, the simplest non-trivial class of instances of optimal control is those with convex quadratic rewards and linear dynamics.
+That is, the problem of the Linear Quadratic Regulator (LQR):"

 #ToDo: add maths.